Best Things to do in Gravenhurst

 Blue Willow Tea Shop (& Muskoka Steamships)

 Now that you worked up an appetite and you feel like the healthiest person alive, it’s time for some pampering and decadence and there is no treat quite like high tea.
 Our friends at the Blue Willow will three tier the socks off you and top off your teapot just when you need it.
 You can also have high tea on the high seas (or rather steamship lake cruise) by booking the Wenonah II High Tea Cruise for a scenic cruise trip that includes the Blue Willow High Tea.
+You can also set sail on any of the three steamships with standard or specialty cruises or book it out for a private event.
+It is a famous and long-standing, or rather floating, Gravenhurst attraction.

 Note: In a seasonal town, offerings are subject to change.
 Be sure to look into hours and offerings with each business and location specifically to find the most current information.